by Paul Hartal.

 Similarly to mathematics, painting is also a semiotic system, a particular universe of symbols.
 Both mathematics and art are concerned with abstract ideas.
 Like pure mathematics, abstract art does not imitate reality but renders it.
 And paralleling pure mathematics, abstract art also involves the study of forms devoid of subject matter.
 Pure mathematics and abstract art both express aesthetic dimensions of the human experience.
 They are both meaningless in themselves and acquire meaning only through interpretation.

-Albert Einstein (1879-1955), probably the greatest scientist since the time of Sir Isaac Newton (1642-1726), held up the judgment that mathematics failed the test of reliable correspondence with the material universe.
+Albert Einstein (1879-1955), probably the greatest scientist since the time of Sir Isaac Newton (1642-1726), held up the judgement that mathematics failed the test of reliable correspondence with the material universe.
 He saw mathematics as a rather autonomous discipline, which seemed to be enveloped in an elective membrane that filtered relations with nature.
 It offered no guaranties regarding the relevance of mathematical formulae to the physical world.
 In his 1921 lecture on Geometry and Experience delivered before the Prussian academy of Sciences in Berlin, Einstein summed up the epistemological status of the Queen of Sciences this way: “As far as the propositions of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality” (4).

 In the light of Einstein’s statement and Russell’s epigram the incredible power of mathematics appears to be a perplexing mystery.